richjames0/introduction-to-pyspark/README.md

     - Use bitwise operators such as `~` on columns
     - Other random errors can often be fixed with the addition of brackets
 - spark-csv
-    - In some cases need to set an escape character for and neither `None` nor the empty string work.
-I use a weird unicode character and haven't had problems with that
+    - In some cases need to set an escape character and neither `None` nor the empty string work.
+Weird unicode characters seem to work
     - When seeing problems such as `java.lang.NoClassDefFoundError` or `java.lang.NoSuchMethodError`, check you're using the version built for the appropriate version of Scala (2.10 vs.2.11)
-- Redshift data source's behavior often challenges at least my expectations!
+- Redshift data source's behavior can challenge expectations
+    - Be careful with schemas and be aware of when it's rewriting them
+    - For longer text fields do not allow the datasource to [re]create the table
+    - Pre-actions don't seem to work on some builds
+    - Remember to set-up a cleanup policy for the transfer directory on S3

 ## Performance